Privacy Policy

 Company Number: 13938725

-Last Updated: 12/6/25
+Last Updated: 30/01/26

 1. Privacy Policy Purpose and Aim

-We recognise the importance of protecting the privacy of personal information and complying with applicable data protection laws, including the UK General Data Protection Regulation (UK GDPR) and the Data Protection Act 2018.
-This Privacy Policy explains how we collect, use, store, and protect your personal information.
+We are committed to protecting your personal information and respecting your privacy rights.
+We recognise the importance of complying with applicable data protection laws, including the UK General Data Protection Regulation (UK GDPR) and the Data Protection Act 2018.

 2. Definitions and Key Terms